andrewsbusby/web-44-web-sprint-challenge-authentication-and-testing-Andrewsbusby/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs helps us to store passwords in a hashed manner so they are harder to decrypt.
-3. How are unit tests different from integration and end-to-end testing?
+4. How are unit tests different from integration and end-to-end testing?
+  Unit tests are testing for specific parts of the cade to maek sure that they run and function on there own.
+Intergration is to see and make sure that certain aspets work together and end-to-end is for everything in the app.
-4. How does _Test Driven Development_ change the way we write applications and tests?
+6. How does _Test Driven Development_ change the way we write applications and tests?
+  TDD changes the way we write code because we are writing the test first so that it fails.
+Then we write the code that is needed to make the test pass in the manner that we want.